maplibre/maplibre-gl-js/docs/tests.md

 #### Configuration

-Jest's configuration is defined through the file `jest.config.js`.
+The configuration of Jest is defined by the file `jest.config.js`.

 ##### preset